 Young adults need 7+ hours of sleep every night.
 Not getting enough sleep has adverse effects on a person's cognitive thinking and processing skills.
-The hippocampus controls the brain's memory, and when you experience sleep deprivation your memory also suffers.
+Sleep deprivation has a big impact on the hippocampus which controls the brain's memory.
+When the amount and quality of sleep is impacted your memory also suffers.
+A lack of sleep can also have physical consequences.
+Not enough sleep can make you sick, leading to more colds, flu, coughs, and sniffles, and can be